truemaverick33/iot2Splunk/README.md

 ## Notes

 1. **Credentials**: Update credentials and necessary placeholder values in `conf.json`, `dev_conf.json` and `.ino` files before starting.
 2. **Dependencies**: Ensure all Python dependencies are installed using the provided `requirements.txt`.
+Also install required libraries for Arduino IDE.
 3. **System Requirements**: Run both the daemon and client scripts to manage and forward IoT logs.
 4. **Customizations**: Adapt sensor thresholds, Splunk index names, and log formats as per your requirements.
 5. **Issues**: If you are unaware of IP address of your IOT device, you can change the dev_conf.json to just [].
 6. **Wifi**: Ensure that all the devices are either in same LAN or you have configured the project accordingly to transmit over internet.
+7. **Demo Code**: Demo Code for dht11 sensor and obstactle(IR) sensor are given in the Demo Directory.

 ## Other Contributers:
 - [Mann Patel](https://github.com/Mann2oo2)